StevenBlack/rhosts/README.md

 # rhosts
-Host file tools written in rust.  **Take note!** this is preliminary, not fit for consumption.
+Host file tools written in rust.
+While stuck at mome in a pandemic.

+**Take note!** this is preliminary, not fit for consumption.

 ## Related repositories